-DTG ink is available for variety of DTG printer systems including Epson DTG engines and Ricoh DTG engines and more.
-Our featured DTG ink supplies include our own DTG PRO house brand, as well as the popular Kodak DTG ink, Dupont DTG ink, Image Armor DTG ink and Ricoh DTG ink brands.
-DTG or Direct-to-garment printing is basically a high-quality process that involves printing to cloth or fabric (typically cotton, or high percentage cotton:polyester blends).
+DTG ink is available for variety of DTG printer systems including Epson DTG printers, Ricoh DTG printers and more.
+Our featured DTG ink supplies include our own DTG house brand, as well as the popular Kodak DTG ink, Dupont DTG ink, Image Armor DTG ink and Ricoh DTG ink brands (now also supporting Ricoh Ri1000 and Ricoh Ri2000 printers with Genuine OEM Ricoh Ri1000 ink cartridges).
+DTG or Direct-to-garment printing is a high-quality printing process that involves printing to cloth or fabric (typically cotton, or high percentage cotton:polyester blends).
 Unlike traditional printing, this type of printing uses proprietary aqueous ink jet technology.

 Direct-to-garment (DTG) printers are usually designed with a platen to firmly hold a garment in place.
 Then, the print head jets or sprays the garment with the DTG printer inks.
 Since this process is digital, one can expect a sharper and higher resolution print than competing technologies such as screen printing and others.
 Unlike the traditional printing methods, DTG can also print a single shirt for minimal cost - short runs!.

 Before printing, the garment should undergo pre-treatment using a pre-treatment sprayer or machine ( PTM ).
 This helps it to achieve the following: A smoother substrate by laying down loose fibers.
 A firmer bond between the textile fibers and the pigmented inks.
 The characteristic to chemically react with the inks for easy drying and curing.